Mike Miller (gridiron football coach, born 1970)

-Mike Miller (born April 9, 1970) is an American football coach who is currently the quarterbacks coach for the Toronto Argonauts of the Canadian Football League (CFL).
+Mike Miller (born April 9, 1970) is an American football coach who is the head coach of the Toronto Argonauts of the Canadian Football League (CFL).
 He also coached in the National Football League (NFL) from 1999 to 2005 and from 2007 to 2012.
 He was the offensive coordinator of the Arizona Cardinals from 2011 to 2012.

 Early life

 Miller graduated in 1988 from Plum High School in Plum, Pennsylvania, a suburb of Pittsburgh.
 He also earned a bachelor's degree in communications from Clarion University of Pennsylvania and a master's degree in education from Robert Morris University.

 Coaching career

 Miller's first exposure to the professional sports scene was as a public relations intern.
 He held internships with the Pittsburgh Penguins, Pittsburgh Steelers and Indianapolis Colts.
 During this time, he also helped the scouting department and learned the inner workings of the coaching profession.
 He gained valuable experience in his first coaching opportunity as a running backs coach and graduate assistant at Robert Morris University where he coached under veteran NFL coaches Joe Walton and Dan Radakovich.

 In 1999, Bill Cowher offered Miller his first professional coaching position as an offensive quality control coach with the Pittsburgh Steelers At this position, Miller worked closely with offensive coordinator Mike Mularkey.
 When Mularkey was hired as head coach for the Buffalo Bills, Miller was offered a position on his staff as tight ends and quality control Coach in 2004 and 2005.
 Following Mularkey's dismissal, Miller landed a coaching job with the Berlin Thunder of NFL Europa in 2006.

 In 2007, Ken Whisenhunt was named as head coach of the Arizona Cardinals and offered Miller a position on his staff.
 Like Mularkey, Whisenhunt first worked with Miller on the Steelers coaching staff.
 Miller spent the 2007 and 2008 seasons as the wide receivers coach.
 In 2008, his top two receivers Larry Fitzgerald and Anquan Boldin were named to the Pro Bowl.
 Also in 2008, Fitzgerald, Boldin and Steve Breaston each gained over 1000 receiving yards, a feat only accomplished five times in NFL history.
 Miller was promoted to Arizona's pass game coordinator (2009–2010) and offensive coordinator (2011–2012).
 Miller helped the team reach Super Bowl XLIII in 2009.

 Miller joined the Montreal Alouettes of the Canadian Football League in 2013 as the assistant head coach, offensive coordinator, and quarterbacks coach under the new head coach Dan Hawkins.
 The Alouettes were the first offense in CFL history to have four starting quarterbacks each record two wins in a season.